sghosh0210/EMI-Loan-Portfolio-Analysis/README.md

 ## Suggested read order
 1. **Business_Requirements_Document.docx** — the "why": business problem, stakeholders, 8 key questions the analysis answers.
 2. **Data_Dictionary.xlsx** — the "what": every column explained, plus an Assumptions Log documenting how ambiguous fields were interpreted.
-3. **EDA_Data_Cleaning.ipynb** — the "how": data quality issues found, cleaning steps with rationale, and EDA answering each business question with charts.
+3. **EDA_Data_Cleaning.ipynb** — the "how": data quality issues found, cleaning steps with rationale, and EDA answering each business question with charts and some featuring engineering.
-4. **PowerBI_Build_Guide.docx** — build the dashboard: star schema, DAX measures, and a 5-page layout (Portfolio Overview, Risk Drivers, Originator Scorecard, Delinquency & Early Warning, Loan Detail).
+4. **Loan risk assessment dashboard: Complete visualisation.
+5. **EMI_Portfolio_Analysis_Report: Details report of the analysis.

 ## Key findings (see notebook for full detail)
 - Default risk rises sharply as credit score drops and DTI/LTV increase — classic credit-risk behavior.